 You've just been issued a citation for drunk driving in Dublin, Ohio – what happens next?
-The Koffel Law Firm has handled countless cases in this city court and can help you navigate the system whether this is your first DUI/OVI or you've gone to court on similar charges before.
+Koffel Brininger Nesbitt has handled countless cases in this city court and can help you navigate the system whether this is your first DUI/OVI or you've gone to court on similar charges before.

 What happens first?